oucb/scrapez/README.md

 ScrapEZ is a web application to scrape websites for files that you are interested in.

-It can download any extension format (pdf, xml, png, css, html, js, ...).
+It allows to search and download files from any extension format (pdf, xml, png, css, html, js, ...).

 ## Install
 ```